dlang-tour/english/basics/alias-strings.md

 This means that a plain `string` is defined as an array of 8-bit Unicode [code units](http://unicode.org/glossary/#code_unit).
-All array operations can be used on strings, but they will work on code unit level, and not character level.
+All array operations can be used on strings, but they will work on a code unit level, and not a character level.
 At the same time, standard library algorithms will interpret `string`s as sequences of [code points](http://unicode.org/glossary/#code_point), and there is also an option to treat them as sequence of